shinmantis/CSPB-4502/README.md

 ## Kickstarter Campaigns: Success Factors and Analysis
-by Monica Boomgaarden,Rodrigo Garcia, and Nicole Lincoln
+by Monica Boomgaarden, Rodrigo Garcia, and Nicole Lincoln

 #### Project Description
 For this project, we looked at a dataset of Kickstarter campaigns through 2019.